elastisys/scale.cloudpool/azure/README.md

 The example above illustrated how to configure the pool to boot Linux VMs.
-To set up a pool of Windows VMs, replace the `linuxSettings` element in the `scaleOutConfig` with a `windowsSettings` similar to the following:
+To set up a pool of Windows VMs, replace the `linuxSettings` element in the `provisioningTemplate` with a `windowsSettings` similar to the following:

 ```javascript